What is a Phlebotomist?

 Students will be taught a variety of phlebotomy techniques to obtain blood samples from both adult and pediatric patients.
 They will be trained in the proper techniques to prepare specimens for testing, and they will learn about laboratory regulations, safety issues, and infection control procedures.
 Students will also learn the importance of accurate patient identification, along with procedures for obtaining quality lab specimens.

-At the culmination of this program, students will be well-versed in all aspects of blood collection and immediately eligible for employment.
+At the culmination of this program, which holds a 95% graduation rate, students will be well-versed in all aspects of blood collection and immediately eligible for employment.
 They will also be prepared and qualified to take the American Society for Clinical Pathology (ASCP) Phlebotomy Technician Certification Exam.

 The School of Phlebotomy is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018.
 (773) 714-8880.